-I returned from my trip to Island with my head full of impressions and loads of stories.
+I returned from my trip to Iceland with my head full of impressions and loads of stories.
 My sister was supposed to pick me up from the airport.
 Instead my brother in law was waiting for me at the exit.
 The moment I saw him I knew something was wrong.
 He opened the news to me immediately: my father was not well at all.
-They discovered pancreas cancer.
+They discovered pancreatic cancer.
 My sister was there to support him and my mum.

 We all went through a tough time.
 Most of all of course my dad who went through that time with great dignity even though he suffered.
 Not only physically but also mentally.
 He was retired, but full of ideas and energy.
 He had so many dreams he wanted to turn into reality.
-But this illness robbed all his plans.
+But this illness robbed him of all his plans.

-So instead I scratched all the vacation I had together and made a fantastic bike tour around the Black Sea.
+Instead I scratched all the vacation I had together and made a fantastic bike tour around the Black Sea.

-A year later I met Christy, a wonderful women.
+A year later I met Christy, a wonderful woman.
 She didn’t ride the motorbike herself, but enjoyed riding on the back of my bike.
 We started dating and eventually became a couple.
 One day, I carefully told her about that dream that I have and asked about how she would like to join for a few weeks if I did this.
 We discussed this and very quickly she surprised me with the idea of doing such a long travel together with me on her own bike.

 We originally had the idea of going east from Germany to Mongolia.
 But due to the fact that I would very much like to go through the “Stan”-countries and the Iran, and her being US-citizen and some other issues we decided that this would be a little bit too much for a first trip.
-Instead the idea of a road trip through South-America slowly took shape….
+Instead the idea of a road trip through South America slowly took shape.